-'''

-Hall D/SAF113 - Tom Carstens (867-3940, carstens@jlab.org) or
+Hall D/SAF113 - Mark Stevens (867-3940, stevensm@jlab.org) or Elton Smith (269-7625, elton@jlab.org)

-Mark Stevens (310-1576, stevensm@jlab.org) or

-Elton Smith (269-7625, elton@jlab.org)

-'''

 The guided training will, at a minimum, go over the likely hazards as well as the protection and emergency systems and procedures outlined in Appendix A of the ERG that one finds in the Counting House, personnel access stairs/tunnel, Hall D and the Tagger Hall.
 The JLab Skill Requirements List (SRL) tracking system (i.e. training) will be used to track the training status.
 The SAF113 training does not have an expiration date.
 If however, the conditions of a hall are deemed to have changed sufficiently by the Division Safety Officer, the SAF113 training will be invalidated (forced to expire).
 The training tracking system will, like with any other training, notify all those affected so that they can make arrangements to take again the guided SAF113 training.
 SAF113 training is required for unescorted access to the hall and to be able to take shifts in the Counting House.
 "Escorting" of shift personnel is not allowed.